 How and why am I almost vegan?

-On a good week I'm about 70% vegan - no dairy besides a little bit of butter on my organic ciabatta from Bread Basket in Kurri Kurri, a little fish from the Newcastle Co-op and maybe some chicken from Little Hill Farm and a meatball or two made with meat from Morpeth Butchery.
-My Italian heritage means I love real parmesan on my pasta but I am also loving the cashew and mustard powder vegan version we've been making in the restaurant too.
+As of June 2019 on a good week I'm about 99% vegan - no dairy besides what I taste for quality purposes at the restaurant.
+My Italian heritage means I love real parmesan and butter on my pasta but I save that for very special occasions.
+I am loving the cashew and mustard powder vegan version we've been making in the restaurant too.

 Most of the time I choose to eat veggies, drink non-dairy milk in my coffee and stay away from animal products because it's part of my health journey.
 In the late 90s I was diagnosed with Gilbert's Syndrome which causes fatigue and the specialist suggested a diet low in red meat and high in fruit and vegetables seemed to be helping some people; raw fruit and vegetables particularly.
-I immediately became vegetarian and that lasted about two years before bacon called me.
+I immediately became vegetarian and that lasted about two years before bacon got the better of me for a while.

 In late 2008 I was diagnosed with an underactive thyroid or